gnowland/parsedown/README.md

 # gnowland/parsedown

 ## Fork note
-- Forked to merge in PR https://github.com/erusev/parsedown/pull/765 on the 1.7.x branch in order to autogenerate anchor IDs.
+- Forked to merge in PR https://github.com/erusev/parsedown/pull/765 on the `1.7.x` branch in order to autogenerate anchor IDs.
-- Added tag 1.7.4-alpha
+- Added tag `1.7.4-alpha`
-- Once 2.0.x is released, swithc to that and delete this repository
+- Once `2.0.x` is released, switch to that and delete this repository
 - In use on gnowland/seabirdtracking.org

 <hr>